dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 void f(const(int)[]);
 ```
 In current-day D, the `const` in the parameter list would be first parsed as a storage class,
-but that fails because the opening parenthesis can neither belong to another storage class or a basic type.
+but that fails because the opening parenthesis can neither belong to another storage class nor a basic type.
 Therefore, the parser backtracks and succeeds to parse `const` as part of a basic type.
 With the proposed grammar changes, the failure on the opening parenthesis doesn’t happen anymore
 because `(int)` denotes a basic type.